Frequently Asked Questions: Vehicle Retirement

 Application Review and Processing

 I submitted my application, what can I expect?

-Within four to six weeks of BAR receiving your application, the application and all supporting documentation will be reviewed to verify it is complete.
+Within 10 business days of BAR receiving your application, the application and all supporting documentation will be reviewed to verify it is complete.
 To complete your application, you may be required to provide additional documentation or information.

 If additional information and/or documentation is required to complete my application, how will I be notified?